 What Do I Need to Scale to Mass Production?

 OK, so we’ve defined your end game… but let’s take one step back.
-What should you have in hand the day you say, “I’m ready to pursue mass production”?
-By this stage in the game, you’ve probably been working for at least a year on getting your equipment, machine, or other hardware device ready.
+What should you have in hand the day you say, “I’m ready to scale to mass production”?
+By this stage in the game, you’ve probably been working for at least a year on getting your equipment, machine, or other hardware new product development ready.

 You may not have all this complete or perfect, but here’s a list of five things you should have in hand when the production handoff begins: